sdecoret - stock.adobe.com

 In that instance, the team were asked to help recover 17 years’ worth of save game data, which they succeeded in doing.

 Failure comes in two types: logical and physical.
-Those that can be cloned are imaged as a first step, while the physically damaged devices and disks go straight to the clean room for further analysis.
+Those that can be cloned are imaged as a step, while the physically damaged devices and disks go straight to the clean room for further analysis.

 Human error and hardware failures account for the vast majority of recovery work carried out by the Kroll Ontrack team.